An Exhaustive Guide to Light Bulb Terminology Used by Electricians

 Terms used to describe various types of Light Fixtures

-Common Falsehoods
+Common Conceptions

-Why It’s Important to Know These Terms
+Why it’s important to be aware of These Terms

 Conclusion